Brightseed raises $27 million for phytonutrient identification tech used in food and nutraceuticals – TechCrunch

 Although the company’s revenues are currently hovering under $10 million, Flatt and his investors expect that to change rapidly.

-“Brightseed’s application of technology is transforming how we understand the resources available for our health and well-being in nature,” said Dr. David Russell, Operating Partner at Lewis & Clark AgriFood, in a statement.
+“Brightseed’s application of technology is transforming how we understand the resources available for our health and well-being in nature,” said Dr. David Russell, operating partner at Lewis & Clark AgriFood, in a statement.
 “These discoveries already have a major impact on ingredient selection and how we’re formulating the things we consume every day.
 This is a new approach that provides a much deeper understanding of the biological connections between plants and people.
 We’re looking forward to supporting Brightseed in leading these breakthroughs.”